 The nearest gorge to Sfakia is Imbros Gorge Φαράγγι Ίμπου Faragi Imbrou which begins at Imbros on the Askifou Plateau and ends after 11 km at Kommitades about 5 km from Sfakia.
 The walk is much less well known than Samaria, but just as beautiful and less strenuous.

 Livikon Hotel - a small hotel right in the village, just a heartbeat away from the port.
 It is run by the local Dourountakis family; they will look after you.
 Views over the harbour, simple, friendly, clean and good value.
-There is a good taverna downstairs, which is the place for fresh seafood, try the octopus, and don't forget the local speciality - Sfakian pies with honey (they are like pancakes).
+There is a good taverna downstairs, which is the place for fresh seafood, try the octopus, and don't forget the local speciality - Sfakian pies with honey (they are like pancakes, see below).

 Vritomartis Naturist Resort - is 2.5 km out of town with its own private beach and complete resort facilities, this is a very popular destination in Crete, as there are many naturist beaches dotted all over the south coast.